Amnesty International Strips ‘Conscience’ Award From Aung San Suu Kyi

-The human rights organization Amnesty International is rescinding its highest award it once bestowed to Myanmar leader Aung San Suu Kyi, who lived in detention for years in support of democratic rights in her home country.
+The human rights organization Amnesty International is rescinding its highest award that it once bestowed to Myanmar leader Aung San Suu Kyi, who lived in detention for years in support of democratic rights in her home country.

 Suu Kyi, the 1st State Counselor of Myanmar, received the Ambassador of Conscience Award from Amnesty International in 2009 for spending 15 of the previous 21 years under house arrest by military leaders in her nation.
 For her time in detention, she was given a Nobel Peace Prize as well in 1991, Human Rights Watch previously reported.